 The most common diseases caused by asbestos exposure are:

-• Asbestos Lung Cancer: Cancer of the lung.
+• Lung Cancer: Cancer of the lung.
 The two most common types of lung cancer are small-cell and non-small cell cancer.

 • Asbestosis: A nonmalignant disease that causes scarring of the lung tissue.